Skip to main content

 Research

-I am broadly interested in qualitative, inter-disciplinary methodologies within psychological research.
-My research has primarily focussed on exploring the experiences of neurodivergent adults (e.g. autism and ADHD) and in evaluating community-based approaches to mental health and wellbeing.
+I am broadly interested in qualitative, inter-disciplinary and community co-production methodologies within psychological research.
+My research has primarily focussed on exploring the experiences of neurodivergent adults (e.g. autism and ADHD) with a focus on improving accessibility and belonging in society at large.
+I am also interested in evaluating community-based approaches to mental health and wellbeing, with a specific interest in the value of arts and cultural activities for wellbeing and inclusion.

 Tackling wellbeing inequalities amongst neurodivergent adults

-I am interested in evaluating community-based approaches to mental health and wellbeing, with a particular interest in exploring how arts-based activities in the local community can promote social inclusion and subsequent wellbeing.
+I am interested in evaluating community-based approaches to mental health and wellbeing, with a particular interest in exploring how arts-based activities can promote social inclusion and subsequent wellbeing.
+I am primarily interested in exploring the value of community provisions and arts and cultural activities for disabled individuals, with a specific focus on autism and ADHD.
 Through my PhD, I explored the value of shared reading in encouraging accessible social interaction between autistic and non-autistic adults.
-Through my post-doctoral research, I worked on the COVID-19 CARE research project, exploring the longitudinal wellbeing impacts on people in the Liverpool city region as a result of restricted access to arts and culture which has resulted from the COVID-19 pandemic.
+For my post-doctoral work, I explored the value of community provisions and arts and cultural activities across the general population.
+I worked on the COVID-19 CARE research project, exploring the longitudinal wellbeing impacts on people in the Liverpool city region as a result of restricted access to arts and culture which has resulted from the COVID-19 pandemic.
 My recent research has explored the impacts of the 15 year partnership between the Royal Liverpool Philharmonic and Mersey Care NHS Trust, with a focus on evaluating the success of music sessions offered through The Life Rooms.
-In line with my other research interests, I am additionally interested in continuing to explore how community-based arts activities might encourage greater social inclusion and wellbeing amongst neurodivergent people.
+In my work as a lecturer, I have lead on a community co-produced research project exploring the perspectives of autistic people through photography.